|

 Placing code in ASPX files

-Using HTML Controls in Visual
+Using HTML Controls in Visual Studio.NET

 Using Web Controls